hiking clothes

 “Regular” Wool

 Wool will keep you warm but is heavy and slow to dry when wet.
 Think of the classic fisherman’s jumper.
-It can be a bit itchy scratchy too, especially right next to the skin.
+It can be a bit itchy and scratchy too, especially right next to the skin.
 Perhaps not great for a base layer.
-But see below…..
+But see below.

 Merino Wool

-Merino Sheep are originally from the Spain and are the mainstay of the Australian and New Zealand wool industry.
-Walking clothes made from merino are totally different to those made from “regular” wool.
-Here’s why….
+Merino Sheep are originally from Spain and are the mainstay of the Australian and New Zealand wool industry.
+Walking clothes made from merino are totally different to those made from “regular” wool, as they have fine fibres – making garments luxuriously soft to the touch.
+Merino wool clothes are static-free, wrinkle resistant and flame-retardant!
+It also absorbs sweat and vapour well, allowing moisture to evaporate.
+If you were going to invent a fabric that’s perfect for hiking, this is it.

-If you can afford it, buy Merino – eg look for brands like Icebreaker (NZ), Merino Country (Australia) etc. Many outdoor stores have their own brands too.
-My personal preference: a short sleeved merino T-shirt.
+If you can afford it (it’s not cheap), buy merino – look for brands like Icebreaker (NZ) & Merino Country (Australia).
+Many outdoor stores have their own brands too.
+A short-sleeved merino T-shirt is a common favourite.

-However, keep in mind where you will be walking.
-In some parts of Australia, at certain times of year, a merino base layer will be way too hot.
+Keep in mind where you will be walking, however: in some parts of Australia, at certain times of year, a merino base layer will be way too hot.
 See below for alternatives.

 Synthetics

-What to wear on a hike – Look for synthetic blends that are good for wicking moisture away from your skin, have good UV protection ratings, and good ventilation.
-Long sleeves will give you more protection from the sun, or roll those sleeves up half way for the best of both worlds.
+Look for synthetic blends that are good for wicking moisture away from your skin, have good UV protection ratings, and have good ventilation.
+Long sleeves will give you more protection from the sun, or roll those sleeves up halfway for the best of both worlds.
 A high collar will protect your neck from the sun too.

-A really good waterproof jacket will keep the rain and wind out, and will keep you comfortable inside.
+A really good waterproof jacket will keep the rain and wind out and will keep you comfortable inside.
 This is one of those items of gear where it is definitely worth paying a bit more.
 A cheaper jacket will keep out the rain but will keep the sweat locked in too.
-It’s the technological advances in modern fabrics that enable them to keep rain out AND let your body “breathe” so that you’re not wet with sweat inside your jacket.
+It’s the technological advances in modern fabrics that enable them to keep the rain out AND let your body “breathe” so that you’re not wet with sweat inside your jacket.
 That’s where your money goes!
+Having a rain jacket in your pack is essential for almost all parts of Australia as conditions can change dramatically very quickly.

 Gore-Tex was invented in 1969, and for a long time was the undisputed ‘king of fabrics’ for waterproof jackets, effectively keeping the rain out and regulating your body temperature at the same time.